Changing world of Retail

 Another investment, Parachute Home.
 Building a brand around selling directly to the consumer through an online platform around a specific vertical such as the bedroom and bathroom can be done.
 Warby Parker did it with glasses and it changed the prices and in turn built a solid loyal base of consumers.
 Parachute Home is doing the same thing.
 Beautiful products at prices that can not be beat.
 They will relaunch their site in again in September with a variety of new products.

 True Gault is all about changing our shoes.
 Being able to manufacture shoes that are specifically made for your foot is amazing.
 Merging technology and fashion to make your feet happy.

 Other ecommerce platforms that are just beginning.
 Hey Gorgeous for women size 8+.
 A supportive community with great style and clothes.
 Le Tote where you can get a new box of clothing and jewelry chosen for you by you every month for as low at $19 a month.
 Unlimited styles that goes into your monthly rented box.
 After all your best purchase is your last purchase.
-Little Borrowed Dress where you can rent beautiful bridal gowns in a variety of colors for your perfect wedding.
+Union Station is where you can rent beautiful bridal gowns in a variety of colors for your perfect wedding.
 Number one is they make the process simple and stress-free.
 Eventually a place that will be your one stop shop for everything to wear but the brides dress.
 20×200 where art is affordable for everyone.
 Great pieces that look good next to an original.

 Even as I write this post I realize that I am entrenched in the retail/consumer products arena because not only do I get it, I believe in how the internet is changing the way we shop, the communities we make around those purchases, the simplicity of being able to purchase on line, the importance of the rental business and how technology platforms are changing manufacturing.
 All and all it is pretty damn exciting.